Verified Quadratic Virtual Substitution for Real Arithmetic: Introduction

 As we focus on correct and practical VS, we export our verified Isabelle/HOL code to SML for experimentation.
 We test our exported formalization of the equality VS algorithm (\rref{sec:eqVsubst}) and of the general VS algorithm (\rref{sec:genVsubst}).
-We compare to REDLOG, SMT-RAT, Z3, and Mathematica.
-For SMT-RAT, we test both the general case of the tool and its restriction to VS. With 291 examples, we solve fewer examples than existing tools (which solve at least 338).
-This is to be expected given that other tools have been optimized and fine-tuned (some for decades) and use efficient general-purpose fallback QE algorithms when VS does not succeed.
-But we provide the fastest VS implementation that is correct (assuming the orthogonal challenge of correct code generation from Isabelle \cite{DBLP:conf/esop/HupelN18}).
+We compare to four tools that implement real QE: Redlog, SMT-RAT \cite{DBLP:conf/sat/CorziliusKJSA15}, Z3 \cite{DBLP:conf/tacas/MouraB08}, and Wolfram Engine.
+With 304 examples, we solve more examples than SMT-RAT in quantifier elimination mode (solves 191) and come close to virtual substitution in Wolfram Engine (solves 322).
+The remaining tools solve almost all examples; this is to be expected given that those tools have been optimized and fine-tuned (some for decades) and use efficient general-purpose fallback QE algorithms when VS does not succeed.
+However, as we found 137 inconsistencies in other solvers, it is significant that ours is the only VS implementation with associated correctness proofs (assuming the orthogonal challenge of correct code generation from Isabelle \cite{DBLP:conf/esop/HupelN18}).